EVENTS AT SEA

 Cunard Line

-I received the following from a passenger: There was a man overboard incident during the carribean cruise from 6-11 to 6-19-04; the rumor aboard was that it was a suicide.
+I received the following from a passenger: There was a man overboard incident during the Caribbean cruise from 6-11 to 6-19-04; the rumor aboard was that it was a suicide.
 There was also a delay in St Thomas because they did not have the "paperwork" in order with the USCG.
 This delayed disembarkation more than 3 hours.

 Man Overboard